Real-Life Places Your Favorite Marvel Characters Are From

 Best Things to Do in Alberta

 Alberta isn't just Wolverine's home.
-The Canadian province also touts more than 600 lakes and the Canadian Rocky Mountains.
+The Canadian province touts more than 600 lakes and the Canadian Rocky Mountains.

 Outdoor lovers rank Banff National Park as thebest national park in Canada.
 Glacier-fed Lake Louise is one of the most beautiful places you'll ever see.